 You need an A1 bike license to rent one, and the cost of petrol is around 10 euros to fill the bike.

 Is Klima worth visiting?

-Before leaving home, a bucket list item for us was a visit to Klima with its multi-coloured fishermen’s houses referred to as ‘syrmatas’.
+Before leaving home, our bucket list item was a visit to Klima with its multi-coloured fishermen’s houses referred to as ‘syrmatas’.

 It was a leisurely 14.6 km ride from our hotel to Klima, and we found parking nearby.